LeifBloomquist/MultiRogueLike/Docs/U64ClientSetup.md

 1. Download the client **u64-rogueboot.prg** file from [here](https://bit.ly/33ePtce)

-2. Write the client to the Ultimate 64.
+2. Transfer the client to the Ultimate 64 (using USB/FTP/etc).
 It is standalone, it can be run from the main filesystem or inside a D64.

 3. **The U64/UII+ must be configured as follows:**
     * The Ultimate Command Interface must be Enabled.